Care for a Dessert, Mr. President?

-We present you with a complete list of the presidents and their favourite desserts that you can choose for your 4th of July desserts, because a president can have a sweet tooth, too!
+We present you with a complete list of the presidents and their favourite desserts that you can choose for your President’s Day or 4th of July desserts, because a president can have a sweet tooth, too!
 Some desserts, like chocolate chip cookies and Boston cream pie, will be more familiar, while others, such as cry babies, calas, and fat rascals, will require a little explanation.
-Happy reading this July 4th!
+Happy reading!

 The Earliest Presidents